roelofjan-elsinga/aloia-cms-gui/README.md

 This package includes the latest version of the Aloia CMS, Authentication, User creation, Media management and the ability to manage the data used by Aloia CMS in a clear and visual web environment.

+## Requirements
+PHP >= 7.4

 ## Installation
 You can include this package through Composer using:

 ```bash
 composer require roelofjan-elsinga/aloia-cms-gui
 ```

 and if you want to customize any of the default settings used by this package, you can publish the configuration:

 ```bash
 php artisan vendor:publish --provider="AloiaCms\\GUI\\ServiceProvider"